that-ponderer/p-shell/README.md

 ---
 > [!CAUTION]
 > You will be asked to backup and replace your .zshenv file.
-> if you would like to do that manually select `n` and add these lines to your .zshenv
+> If you would like to do that manually select `n` and add these lines to your `.zshenv`
 > ```
 > export ThemePath="${HOME}/Theme/p-shell"
 > export ZDOTDIR="${ThemePath}/Theme/zsh"